RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 zcc +rc2014 -subtype=sio -SO3  -llib/rc2014/ff --math32 --max-allocs-per-node400000 @cpm22.lst -o ../rc2014-sio-cpm22 -create-app
 ```

-In addition to the normal z88dk provided libraries, a [FATFS library](https://github.com/feilipu/z88dk-libraries/tree/master/ff) provided by [ChaN](http://elm-chan.org/fsw/ff/00index_e.html) and customised for the RC2014 is installed.
+Prior to running the above build commants, in addition to the normal z88dk provided libraries, a [FATFS library](https://github.com/feilipu/z88dk-libraries/tree/master/ff) provided by [ChaN](http://elm-chan.org/fsw/ff/00index_e.html) and customised for read-only for the RC2014 is installed.
 This provides a high quality FATFS implementation.
-Unfortunately, due to the space constraints, it is not possible to include the FATFS write functions within the CP/M-IDE ROM.
+Unfortunately, due to flash space constraints, it is not possible to include the FATFS write functions within the CP/M-IDE ROM.
 This does not affect the use of disk read or write by CP/M or z88dk applications compiled using the library.
 It simply means that CP/M-IDE "drives" must be prepared on a host using the [cpmtools](http://www.moria.de/~michael/cpmtools/) on your operating system of choice.
+Also read-write version (default) of the FATFS library should be installed so that applications compiled using z88dk can read and write to the FATFS file system.

 ### Boot up